Maximilian Hell: Career

 Title page of the Ephemerides Vindobonensem for 1781.

 Hell became the director of the Vienna Observatory in 1756.
 He published the astronomical tables Ephemerides astronomicae ad meridianum Vindobonemsem ("Ephemerides for the Meridian of Vienna").

-He and his assistant János Sajnovics went to Vardø in the far north of Norway (then part of Denmark-Norway) to observe the 1769 transit of Venus.
+Hell and his assistant János Sajnovics went to Vardø in the far north of Norway (then part of Denmark-Norway) to observe the 1769 transit of Venus.
+Hell was one of the first group of astronomers to observe the complete transit; he took the most northernly viewpoint (in Lapland), while others, including Captain Cook and Joseph Banks, Guillaume Le Gentil and Jean-Baptiste Chappe d'Auteroche took readings around the world.

 He was elected as a foreign member of the Royal Danish Academy of Sciences and Letters on October 13, 1769.
 This society also funded the publication of his 1770 account of the Venus passage Observatio transitus Veneris ante discum Solis die 3.
 Junii anno 1769 (Copenhagen, 1770).

 Besides astronomy, Hell also had an interest in magnet therapy (the alleged healing power of magnets), although it was Franz Anton Mesmer who went further with this and received most of the credit.

 Honors and awards

 In 1771, Hell was elected a foreign member of the Royal Swedish Academy of Sciences.
+However, it is believed that he did not accept the offer, as his name is not on the official Fellows list.